Project X Haren: Events

-In the morning and afternoon a few hundred people had traveled to Haren, but the number of visitors appeared to be diminishing towards the beginning of the evening.
-However, around 7:30 p.m. thousands of youths poured in and around 9:00 p.m. the riots started.
+In the morning and afternoon, a few hundred people had traveled to Haren, but the number of visitors appeared to be diminishing towards the beginning of the evening.
+However, around 7:30 p.m. thousands of youths poured in, and around 9:00 p.m. the riots started.
 It has been suggested by Job Cohen and several columnists that the presence of journalists in the village reporting on the lack of people present and the lack of 'something happening' triggered the riots in the evening.
-Rioters from all around the country commenced destroying cars, bicycles, windows and street furniture.
+Rioters from all around the country commenced destroying cars, bicycles, windows, and street furniture.
 According to the police, the destruction of property was extremely violent and well-planned, and the rioters deliberately sought confrontation.

 At 9:30 riot control was commissioned to control the crowd.
-At 11:00 back up police officers arrived from the provinces Friesland and Drenthe.
+At 11:00 backup police officers arrived from the provinces Friesland and Drenthe.
 36 rioters and 15 policemen were injured.
-Nearby hospitals reported cuts, head injuries and bruises.
+Nearby hospitals reported cuts, head injuries, and bruises.
 An elderly man was assaulted in his home and was badly injured.
 In total, 500 policemen were commissioned, of which 250 were riot control.

 Buses were sent to get people out of Haren and move them to Groningen.
 12 of the 24 buses were damaged by bystanders.